Last updated on September 3, 2025

 Tazri is a white creature by default so it won’t be affected by cards like Dark Betrayal that target a specific color that isn’t white.
 But Tazri’s color identity is .
 This is because the other four colored mana symbols are in its rules text for its activated ability.
 Even though aren’t in the casting cost, they still count towards the card’s color identity, making Tazri a 5-colored commander.

-Why Does This Rule Exist?
+Why Does the Color Identity Rule Exist?

-Color identity is a rule that’s exclusive to the Commander and Brawl (plus Historic Brawl) formats and exists solely as a thematic piece.
+Color identity is a rule that’s exclusive to the Commander and Brawl (plus Standard Brawl) formats and exists solely as a thematic piece.
 It’s really just there to make you build your deck around certain restrictions and get super creative with what’s available in your colors.

 Color Identity is actually what makes me like Commander so much.
 It’s a breath of fresh air compared to the deck construction of other formats where you can use any colors you want as long as you generate the right types of mana for it.